Q: How long as WMG been in business?

 Q: What certifications do your managers have?

-A: Our managers hold certifications through NBC-CAM and CAI, nationally recognized organizations that certify individuals in community association management qualifications.
+A: Our managers hold certifications through Community Association Manager International Accredidation Board (CAM-ICB), nationally recognized organizations that certify individuals in community association management qualifications.
 All managers either have or are currently pursuing their CMCA (Certified Manager of Community Associations) designation.
-Jamie Adams holds the AMS (Association Management Specialist) designation, and Linda Warren, Susan Sills, and Brandon Helm have earned the highest designation in the industry, the Professional Community Association Manager (PCAM) earned by less than 2000 managers nationwide.

 Q: What are your company’s office hours?